garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-laravel.md

 });
 ```

-With all this set-up complete you should be able to [upload an image from your Vue SPA](/file-uploads/single-file-upload-vue) and see it in your Digital Ocean admin area.
+With all this set up complete you should be able to [upload an image from your Vue SPA](/file-uploads/single-file-upload-vue) and see it in your Digital Ocean admin area.